Kimono needs many accessories because it doesn’t have any zippers and buttons.

 Haneri is a exchangeable collar.

-We’ll change the collar when we want to show our originality or when the collar got dirty.
+Change the color when you want to show originality or when the color is dirty.

 White is a basic color.
-It reflects your face brighter.
+It makes your face brighter as a reflector board.

 date-eri (kasane-eri) : layered collar / decorative collar